robfatland/nexus/lexicon.md

 ### What is **`Linux`**?

 Linux is an operating system traceable back to UNIX.
+It consists of two parts, one immutably constant everywhere in the universe and the other part mutable and subject to stylization (Red Hat, Debian, Ubuntu and so on)

 #### Which version of the Linux operating system am I running?